zifeng175mo/dynamo/launch/dynamo-run/README.md

 dynamo-run Qwen/Qwen2.5-3B-Instruct
 ```

+The parameter can be the ID of a HuggingFace repository (it will be downloaded), a GGUF file, or a folder containing safetensors, config.json, etc (a locally checked out HuggingFace repository).

 ## Download a model from Hugging Face

-For example one of these should be fast and good quality on almost any machine: https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF
+One of these should be fast and good quality on almost any machine: https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF

 ## Run